How to Grow and Care for your Flamingo Flower Plant

 Keep away from pets because all parts of the plant are poisonous.
 If broken open, the plant will ooze a milky sap.
 This sap contains a toxin called calcium oxalate.
 Calcium oxalate is found in tiny crystals, which, when coming in contact with skin, cause itching, and burning.
 The plant’s sap also contains proteolytic enzymes that can produce histamines, causing a severe allergic reaction in some individuals.

-This plant is excellent at absorbing airborne chemicals released by common cleaning products and general pollutants.
+The Flamingo Flower is excellent at absorbing airborne chemicals released by common cleaning products and general pollutants.
 The Flamingo Flower is particularly good at absorbing harmful chemicals like ammonia and formaldehyde from the air, and can help keep your house feeling fresh!

 Great for People: